sveinse/canopen-asyncio/README.rst

 Quick start
 -----------

-Here are some quick examples of what you can do:
+Here are some quick examples of what you can do with the async port:

 .. code-block:: python